alexjoverm/v-lazy-image/README.md

 };
 ```

-You must pass a `src` property with the link of the image:
+You must pass an `src` property with the link of the image:

 ```html
 <template>